Thane Creek: Railway bridges

 Thane railway bridge or Thane railway viaduct is the oldest rail bridge constructed on this creek.
 The bridge lies between and Parsik tunnel, Kalwa.
 It has two sections, as there is an island in middle, a smaller section built of stones and concrete and a longer section built of stone and concrete but with a steel girder in middle.
-The first railway bridges in the country, they were built over the Thane creek when the Mumbai-Thane line was extended to Kalyan in May 1854.
+The first railway bridges in the country, they were built over Thane Creek when the Mumbai-Thane line was extended to Kalyan in May 1854.
 A report from Bombay Times elaborately describing the route for an account of a first trial journey of 18 November 1852 between Bombay and Tannah (before the official opening on 16 April 1853) also gave details on the Tannah-Callian (today, Kalyan) section, then under construction.
 It said that the railway [route] bent quickly towards 'the viaduct' on entering the village.
 This refers to the two old Thane creek bridges, that spanned the creek on the original line.